Linaro/erp-test-automation/erp-playbook/README.md

 ### Find ERP build

-The `erp_get_build` role will ask jenkins for the latest build and then download the build locally.
+The `Linaro.erp-get-build` role will download the latest (or specified) build locally.
 This role is required to be run before the subsequent roles.

 ### Provision Host

 Depending on which lab a host is in (defined by their host group in `hosts`), a lab-specific role will be run to provision a host.

-The `erp_provision_austin_host` is used to provision hosts in the US Austin lab.
+The local role `erp-provision-austin-host` is used to provision hosts in the US Austin lab.

-The `erp_provision_cambridge_host` is used to provision hosts in the UK Cambridge lab.
+The `Linaro.mr-provisioner` role is used to provision hosts in the UK Cambridge lab.

 ### Run ERP Test Suite

-The `erp_run_test_suite` will ssh into the given host, install test-definitions prerequisites, clone test-definitions, run each test plan that is used for ERP testing, and post the results to https://qa-reports.linaro.org/ using the given latest build number (discovered in `erp_get_build`).
+The `Linaro.erp-run-test-suite` role will ssh into the given host, install test-definitions prerequisites, clone test-definitions, run each test plan that is used for ERP testing, and post the results to https://qa-reports.linaro.org/ using the given latest build number (discovered or specified in `Linaro.erp-get-build`).

 ## Usage

 See the `Makefile` for example usecases.

-Note that 'hosts' and 'group_vars/all' files are encrypted using ansible vault.
+Note that 'hosts' and 'group_vars/' files are encrypted using ansible vault.
 To use, the vault password will have to be available in ~/.vault_pass_erp.txt.
 Once set, use `ansible-vault edit` to view and modify.